About the Archives

 Donating to the Archives

 The Archives welcome donations of materials from individuals and organizations associated with the Banff Centre (alumni, faculty, etc.), as well as records that evidence Canadian arts and culture (music, performing arts, visual arts, mountain culture, etc.) that directly relate to Banff Centre learning and programming.

 The Archives accept donations in multiple formats, including paper, audio-visual, and born digital.

-Donors are invited to contact the Archives to discuss and plan for the transfer of materials.
+Donors are invited to contact the Archives to discuss the suitability of materials for donation.
 Please contact the Archivist at firstname.lastname@example.org or by phone at 403-762-6440.

 The Paul D. Fleck Library & Archives is located in the Kinnear Centre for Creativity and Innovation (KCCI), 2nd floor

 Archives visits and research assistance are available to Banff Centre Participants, Artists, Faculty and Staff by appointment.

 Regrettably, the Paul D. Fleck Library & Archives remain temporarily closed to the general public until further notice.